Istanbul Technical University Faculty of Electrical and Electronics Engineering

+ITU Faculty of Electrical and Electronics Engineering is a faculty of the Istanbul Technical University.
 In 1926, the “Institute of Mechanical and Electrical Engineering” was founded as part of the Science Faculty of Istanbul University (Istanbul Dar-ül Fünun).
 In 1934, the institute was bound to “Yüksek Mühendis Mektebi” (Advanced Vocational School for Engineering), today’s Istanbul Technical University, as the Electro-Mechanic Division, which was the start of Department of Electrical Engineering.
 The first students of this division graduated in 1936.
 Today, the faculty has three departments: